-Martin D. Castellanos served in law enforcement, at the federal and local municipal level from 1987 to 2021.
-Now an independent instructor; he has been training military personnel, law enforcement officers, and civilians since 1995.
+Martin D. Castellanos served in law enforcement, at both the United States Coast Guard and the Boca Raton Police Services Department for a total of 34 years.
+Now an independent trainer; he has been instructing military personnel, law enforcement officers, and private citizens since 1995.

 Marty enlisted in the United States Coast Guard in 1987.
 During 27 years of active-duty and reserve service, he served in local Search & Rescue before two decades in Maritime Law Enforcement.

 While assigned to USCG Tactical Law Enforcement Team South; he was a

 · drugs patrols in the Caribbean and Pacific Ocean

 · the USCG response to the September 11th

 · training missions in Central & South America

 · special security missions.